novelprotein/novelprotein/readme.md

 Hey there,

 My name is joseph and I am a student in the UW university system.
-I'm some what experienced with computer science, but I am in a biology major.
+I'm some what experienced with computer science, but I am interested in biology.
 ```

 My current projects: